CodeDynasty-dev/Jetpath/docs/docs/docs/quickstart.md

 -----

-## Step 6: Run Your Server
+## Run Your Server

-Open your terminal in the project root (`my-jetpath-app/`) and run the server using your chosen runtime:
+Open your terminal in the project root (`my-api`) and run the server using your chosen runtime:

 ```bash
 # Using Node.js (you might need ts-node or compile first)